 Our projectors are capable of reproducing the Rec.709 color gamut, the international HDTV standard to guarantee accurate reproduction of cinematic color exactly as the director intended.
-Our projectors can also create saturated colors, great for gaming and animated movies.

 Dynamic Black Technology